-Q How are we going to cope?
+How are we going to cope?

-A Your palliative care clinical nurse specialist and social worker will help you to plan the care your child will need now, as most of this care can take place at home.
+Your palliative care clinical nurse specialist and social worker will help you to plan the care your child will need now, as most of this care can take place at home or in another place that is chosen by you.
 It is important that your community specialist palliative care nurse meets you and your family fairly soon.
 This makes it easier for you all to get to know each other.
-You will also have developed a relationship with your specialist palliative care nurse when you need them more.
-However, some families find this first introduction upsetting, and are not sure when the time is right for them to do this.
+However, some families find this first introduction upsetting and are not sure when the time is right for them to do this.

 We will always try to prepare you for things that might happen leading up to your child's death.
-If you know what to expect and what to do, it will be much easier for you to cope.
+If you know what to expect and what to do, coping may be more manageable for you.
 Some parents want to know immediately what symptoms their child is likely to develop, even if their child is very well.
 Other parents do not like to think about these things until later.
 The timing of these discussions is important.
 Feel free to let your palliative care clinical nurse specialist know if you want to talk about likely symptoms now or at a later date.
-(You can also go to page 8 for more information on pain and symptom management.)
+You may also be wondering how long your child will live.
+This is a very difficult question to answer because each child is unique.
+The duration of your child's life may depend on the type of cancer.
+Some children will die within a week or two and some will live for many months.
+Your team will support you in talking about this.

 Looking back on it now, I wonder how we coped.
 I don't know where we got the strength.
-Maybe all we had gone through, in the three years Karl had been sick, really helped us.
+Maybe all we had gone through in the three years Karl had been sick really helped us.
 We just got on with things without thinking too much about it.